MobilePayDev/MobilePay-Online/README.md

 ### Add an Event Listener to the parent page of the iframe (v1)

-The implementation in this section has been <span style='color:red;
-font-weight:bold'>deprecated</span> and may be removed in future versions of the website.
+The implementation in this section has been **deprecated** and may be removed in future versions of the website.
 Please consider updating to [version 2](#add-an-event-listener-to-the-parent-page-of-the-iframe-v2) instead.